Awkward! Why social media creates such cringeworthy moments

-As excruciating as bad memories of humiliation may feel, you can learn to accept them, says Melissa Dahl, author of the book "Cringeworthy: A Theory of Awkwardness," which came out this week.
+As excruciating as bad memories of humiliation may feel, you can learn to accept them, says Melissa Dahl, author of the new book "Cringeworthy: A Theory of Awkwardness."
 It explores the psychological research behind awkwardness and how we deal with it, using plenty of examples from Dahl's own life.
 (Disclosure: Dahl and I worked together, not at all awkwardly, at msnbc.com and NBC News Digital.)

-Awkwardness is experiencing a bit of a renaissance, since it often results from a conflict between the way we view ourselves and the way others see us.
+Awkwardness is experiencing a bit of a renaissance in the age of Facebook, Instagram, Twitter and Snapchat since it often results from a conflict between the way we view ourselves and the way others see us.
 That tension's likely to arise more these days, as we carefully cultivate social media personas that make us look like we're always "Hamilton"-going, Fiji-cruise-taking, Thanksgiving-dinner-hosting extroverts.
 (No one gets to see the 99 percent of the time where we're wearing sweats and eating warmed-up pizza on the couch.)

 "Part of awkwardness is when you get these versions of yourself colliding that are kind of incompatible," Dahl explains.
 "So there's a lot more of this than there ever has been before."